drone/docs/content/pipeline/scripting/jsonnet.md

 ```

 The second most common root cause for this issue is when you forget to rename your file with a jsonnet extension.
 Drone assumes configuration files are written in yaml unless you explicitly use the jsonnet file extension.

+Also if a repository was already active in Drone before migrating to jsonnet, you should go to repository settings in Drone and change configuration file from `.drone.yml` to `.drone.jsonnet`.